 The strategic purposes of BNA are those established in its purpose (Charter Art.
-3°), with the characteristics stated in "Institutional Purposes" and "Institutional Values" hereof.
+3°), with the characteristics stated in the "Institutional Purposes" and "Institutional Values" sections hereof.

-In this framework, BNA plans its management on a yearly basis trough the approval by the Board of Directors of a properly detailed Action Plan divided in sub-periods, which is specifically in line with the Business Plan and the projected economic and financial performance, also including estimates of material and human resources, projects and products needed to achieve the purposes set by the Institution.
+In view of the foregoing, BNA plans its management on a yearly basis through the approval by the Board of Directors of a properly detailed Action Plan divided in subperiods, which is specifically in line with the Business Plan and the projected economic and financial performance, also including estimates of material and human resources, projects and products needed to achieve the purposes set by the Institution.

-Said planning tools are generated with different views, including those of business units abroad and related companies.
+Said planning tools are generated with different views, including those of business units abroad and Controlled Companies.